QCD with an Infrared Fixed Point and a Dilaton: The Gauge Theory and its Low Energy Effective Theory

 is the guiding principle for the low energy EFT.
 The $\al$ space-dependence has and will be suppressed occasionally hereafter.
 In the case of explicit and anomalous symmetry breaking the spurion technique is adapted.

 The leading order (LO) Lagrangian consists of

 two kinetic-, an improvement-, a quark mass-, an anomaly- and a dilaton potential-term.
 The kinetic terms read

-where hatted quantities are, hereafter, understood to be dimensionless divided by the appropriate power of $F_D$, e.g. $\hat{\XX} \equiv {\XX/F_D}$.
-The pion kinetic term is standard and the prefactor $\XX^2$ indicates that the pion has zero Weyl-weight which can be deduced directly from the conformal algebra \cite{Ellis:1970yd}.
-In \REF\cite{Zwicky:2023fay} the following coupling of the dilaton to the Ricci tensor was introduced
+The pion kinetic term is standard and the prefactor $\XX^2$ indicates that the pion has zero Weyl-weight which can be deduced directly from the conformal algebra \cite{Ellis:1970yd}. \comb{Coupling the dilaton to the Ricci tensor